-Including traps for insects and pests without the intention to influence the population.
-The intention is to limit the population.
+^{} Including traps for insects and pests without the intention to influence the population.

 Calculations of the natural exposure levels are provided in the EU guidance document that also provides methods to compare naturally occurring exposures levels with levels achieved by a product containing semiochemical.
 When based on the use of plant protection product a similar exposure is achieved (within one order of magnitude by the same route) to the natural exposure level of the semiochemical, the risk characterisation is concluded.
 No further information is needed with the exception of identity, characterisation and analytical methods.
 If the exposure levels of the product are higher than the naturally exposure the guidance document provides per application method the data required.
 The exposure and requirement per aspect will be briefly described in the following paragraphs.